neil-unomaha/CIF_CYBR_8950/Literature-Research.md

 Keywords: Scientific workflows, Workflow management systems, Extreme-scale computing, in situ processing

-1. Problem Statement: As workflows have been adopted by a number of scientific communities, they are becoming more complex and need more sophisticated workflow management capabilities.
+1. Problem Statement: As workflows have been adopted by several scientific communities, they are becoming more complex and need more sophisticated workflow management capabilities.

 2. Research Question(s):